Call for Papers:

-Individual paper and panel contributions are welcomed for the fifth annual international conference of the European Popular Culture Association (EPCA), to be held at the Université Paris Ouest in Nanterre, just outside Paris (Faculty of Foreign Languages and Cultures), July 20th – 22nd, 2016.
+Individual paper and panel contributions are welcomed for the tenth annual international conference of the European Popular Culture Association (EPCA), to be held at University of Stirling, Scotland, July 3rd – 5th, 2023.

 With the overarching theme of The Darkness Within, EUPOP 2023 will explore European popular culture in all its various forms.
-This includes, but is by no means limited to, the following topics: European Film (past and present), Television, Music, Celebrity, The Body, Fashion, New Media, Popular Literature and Graphic Novels, Queer Studies, Sport, Curation, Digital Culture, the idea of European identity and its relation to popular culture.
+This includes, but is by no means limited to, the following topics: European Film (past and present), Television, Music, Costume and Performance, Celebrity, The Body, Fashion, New Media, Popular Literature and Graphic Novels, Queer Studies, Sport, Curation, Digital Culture, the idea of European identity and its relation to popular culture.
 A special emphasis, this year, will be on topics such as crime fiction, true crime, film and television.

 Papers and Complete Panels for all strands will be subject to peer review.
 Proposals for individual presentations must not exceed 20 minutes in length, and those for panels limited to 90 minutes.
 In the latter case, please provide a short description of the panel along with individual abstracts.
 Poster presentations and video projections are also warmly welcomed.

 There will be opportunities for networking and publishing within the EPCA.
 Presenters at EUPOP 2023 will be encouraged to develop their papers for publication in a number of Intellect journals, including the EPCA’s Journal of European Popular Culture.
 Journal editors will be working closely with strand convenors – a full list of Intellect journals is available at: http://www.intellectbooks.com